unknown321/mgsmonsterguns/README.md

 WP_Volgin_sg_010 is most likely a shotgun from prologue.
 WP_Pr_sm_010 and everything with Pr in name is _probably_ prologue weapons too.

+Skullface's 'shotgun' is actually a grade 4 handgun with WU S333 (revolver) barrel.
+Adding parts from 'shotgun' to WU S333 makes gun invisible and unusable, you can deploy with it, but cannot aim and shoot.

 #Tables

 Tables are huge so I moved them to another page - http://unknown321.github.io/mgsmonsterguns/ along with this readme.